escalate/ansible-gitops-raspberry-pi-os-custom-disk-image/README.md

 make build-64bit
 ```

-3. Flash the customized disk image with [Etcher](https://www.balena.io/etcher/) to the SD card.
+3. Flash the customized disk image with [balena Etcher](https://etcher.balena.io/) to the SD card.

 4. Insert the SD card into the Raspberry Pi and power it up.
 Done.